-How do you fill in your chronological register and send it to RNDTS?
+How do you fill in your chronological register and transmit it to the Trackdéchets platform (RNDTS) ?

 – Improve knowledge of these deposits,

-– better take them into account in the circular economy,
+– take better account of them in the circular economy,

 – prevent environmental damage.

-As of January 1, 2022, the companies concerned are required to keep a chronological register.
+Since January 1, 2022, the companies concerned have been obliged to keep a chronological register.

 Chronological registers must be kept for a period of 3 years.

-Data from the chronological register must be fed into the National Register of Waste, Excavated Soil and Sediment.
+Data from the chronological register must be fed into Trackdéchets (RNDTS).

 Find out more about the chronological register